omni-us/jsonargparse/DOCUMENTATION.rst

 The resolved parameters that have the same type hint and default across all calls are supported normally.
-When there is a discrepancy between the calls, the parameters behave differently and are shown in the help in special "Conditional arguments" sections.
-The main difference is that these arguments are not included in :py:meth:`.ArgumentParser.get_defaults` or the output of ``--print_config``.
+When there is a discrepancy between the calls, the parameters behave differently and are shown in the help with the default like ``Conditional<ast-resolver> {DEFAULT_1, ...}``.
+The main difference is that these parameters are not included in :py:meth:`.ArgumentParser.get_defaults` or the output of ``--print_config``.
 This is necessary because the parser does not know which of the calls will be used at runtime, and adding them would cause :py:meth:`.ArgumentParser.instantiate_classes` to fail due to unexpected keyword arguments.